rayzeller/handsontable/docs/content/api/options.md

 // apply the `renderer` option to individual columns
 columns: [
   {
-    // use the `autocomplete` renderer for every cell of this column
+    // use the `autocomplete` renderer for each cell of this column
     renderer: 'autocomplete'
   },
   {
-    // use the `myCustomRenderer` renderer for every cell of this column
+    // use the `myCustomRenderer` renderer for each cell of this column
     renderer: 'myCustomRenderer'
   }
 ]